Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

-Overall, the combined XRD and TEM analysis demonstrates that reactive co-sputtering enables deposition of highly-oriented wurtzite $\Hfx$ thin films on c-\ce{Al2O3}, with clear evidence for $c$-axis alignment and epitaxial domains.
+Overall, the combined XRD and TEM analysis demonstrates that reactive co-sputtering enables deposition of highly-oriented wurtzite $\Hfx$ thin films on $c$-\ce{Al2O3}, with clear evidence for $c$-axis alignment and epitaxial domains.
 However, the presence of structural disorder, as given by the mosaicity and misoriented grains, suggests opportunities for future growth optimization.
-In particular, the thin Hf-rich interlayer at the film-substrate interface, which likely forms during target conditioning, might be eliminated to ensure improved epitaxy.
-Moreover, misoriented grains that follow the rhombohedral structure of sapphire appear to naturally form , introducing particular challenges for growth of \Hfx ~on \sap ~(0001) with the utilized growth conditions.
-Several strategies can be applied to overcome these challenges, including the use of alternative substrates, such as hexagonal SiC, high-temperature post-deposition annealing, or the introduction of AlN buffer layers.
+In particular, the thin Hf-rich interlayer at the film-substrate interface, which likely forms during target conditioning, can be eliminated to ensure improved epitaxy.
+Moreover, misoriented grains that follow the rhombohedral structure of \ce{Al2O3} appear to form naturally, introducing particular challenges for growth of \Hfx ~on $c$-\ce{Al2O3} with the utilized growth conditions.
+Several strategies can be applied to overcome these challenges, including the use of alternative substrates, such as hexagonal SiC, high-temperature pre/post-deposition annealing, or the introduction of AlN buffer layers.
 Thus, it is important to note that the piezoelectric properties and SAW efficiencies presented below should be viewed as conservative lower bounds, with considerable future improvements expected as growth processes are refined.